 You won’t miss out on any of the necessary features a password manager for Mac should have, either.
 The password generator will create unique passwords for your accounts to lift the burden off of you.
 The autofill feature also helps you store and fill in your credit card or banking information securely, so you can shop online without hesitation.
 With a starting premium price of $1.29/mo (billed every two years), we think you get plenty for your purchase.

 We also like that NordPass offers a 30-day money-back guarantee.
-That gives you plenty of time to see if you like the product without losing your money.
+That gives you plenty of time to see if you like the product risk-free.

 What we didn’t like